ccrusius/gradle-erlang-plugin/README.md

 Normally one will not have to use this task, unless Erlang is being compiled outside of an OTP application structure.

+## Advanced Compilation Properties

+The vast majority of the time, you will not need any of these.

+* `setNewName`: Rename the file before compiling.
+This is useful for automated module renaming.